Academic Requirements for the Bachelor’s Degree

 Honors and Dean’s Lists: To be eligible for the honors or Dean’s List — which are compiled at the end of each official grading period — a student must be a degree candidate and must have earned a minimum of 12 semester hours of credit for the preceding grading period.
 Of that total, at least nine semester hours must have been on a regular-graded basis.
-There can be no grades below C. Only work done with Mary Baldwin faculty is applicable.
+There can be no grades below C or incomplete or missing grades.
+Only work done with Mary Baldwin faculty is applicable.
 In addition to meeting the above requirements, the following grade point averages must have been attained during the preceding grading period: Honors List: 3.75 or better, Dean’s List: 3.50–3.74

 Global Honors Scholars: A student who has achieved a cumulative GPA of 3.5 or higher in at least 24 semester hours of graded work at Mary Baldwin College will be invited to apply to the Global Honors Scholars Program.
 Students accepted into the honors program are expected to pursue an Honors Degree (requirements listed below).
 Students may also enter the honors program as freshmen on the basis of SAT scores, overall high school records, written applications, and interviews.
 To continue in the program, all Global Honors Scholars are required to sustain their academic excellence.
 Freshmen must achieve a minimum 3.25 in the first semester, a 3.3 cumulative GPA after the second semester, a 3.4 after the third semester, and 3.5 cumulative GPA in subsequent semesters.
 All other Global Honors Scholars must maintain a 3.5 cumulative GPA.